 Many vendors place a time limit on how long a registered deal stays valid without winning the business before it expires.
-Channeltivity's Deal Registration supports this scenario and can be configured to automatically expire pending Deals Registrations a specified number of days after creation.
+Channeltivity's Deal Registration supports this scenario and can be configured to automatically expire pending Deal Registrations after a specified number of days from the Deal's created date.
 This article provides a walkthrough on how to configure Deal expiration and automatic email reminders to notify Partners and Partner Managers of expiring Deals and those that recently expired.

 Step 1: Enable Deal Expiration

 The first step is really easy.

 Go to Settings > Deal Registration > Deal Module Settings.
 In the "Deal Expiration" section, check the first box and any of the other boxes to determine how you'd like Deal Expiration to work:

 - The first checkbox, "Show Deal expiration date", determines whether the Deal expiration date should be visible within your Deal Registration module.